-(e) [Applicability of Article 12.]
-If subsection (d) applies and Article 12 is not in effect in the District of Colombia has not enacted Article 12 Columbia without material modification, then the governing law for the matters specified in subsection (a) shall be matter covered by this article is the law of the District of Colombia Columbia as though Article 12 had been adopted by

-1 were in effect in the District of Colombia Columbia without material modification.
-In this 2 section, "Article 12" means Uniform Commercial Code-Controllable Electronic Records (with 3 Conforming [and Miscellaneous] Amendments to Articles 1[, 2, 2A, 3, 4, 4A, 5, 7, 8,] and 9), 4 2022 Official Text.
-5 (f) [Relation of transaction to controllable electronic record's jurisdiction not 6 necessary.]
-Subsections (e) and b) through (d) apply even if a transaction does not bear any 7 relation to the controllable electronic record's jurisdiction.
-8 (g) [Location of transferor.]
-Except as provided in subsection (d), Section 9-307, other 9 than Section 9-307(c), determines the location of the transferor for purposes of 10 $\frac{\text{paragraph}subsection}{(c)(5)}$ as if the transferor were a debtor.
-11 (h) [Rights of purchasers determined at time of purchase.]
-The rights acquired by 12 a purchaser or a qualifying purchaser under Section 12-104 are governed by the law applicable 13 under this section at the time of that person's purchase.
-14 (i) In this section, "Article 12" means Uniform Commercial Code, Article 12, 15 Controllable Electronic Records (with Conforming and Miscellaneous Amendments to Articles 16 1[, 2, 2A, 3, 4, 4A, 5, 7, 8,] and 9) 2022 Official Text.
-[Describe here 17 18 19 20 21 Legislative Note: The state should describe where and how Article 12 is made available to the public.
+1 (e) [Applicability of Article 12.]
+If subsection (d) applies and Article 12 is not in effect 2 in the District of Columbia without material modification, the governing law for a matter 3 covered by this article is the law of the District of Columbia as though Article 12 were in effect 4 in the District of Columbia without material modification.
+In this section, "Article 12" means 5 Uniform Commercial Code-Controllable Electronic Records (with Conforming [and 6 Miscellaneous] Amendments to Articles 1[, 2, 2A, 3, 4, 4A, 5, 7, 8,] and 9), 2022 Official Text.
+7 (f) [Relation of transaction to controllable electronic record's jurisdiction not 8 necessary.]
+Subsections (b) through (d) apply even if a transaction does not bear any relation to 9 the controllable electronic record's jurisdiction.
+10 (g) [Location of transferor.]
+Except as provided in subsection (d), Section 9-307, other 11 than Section 9-307(c), determines the location of the transferor for purposes of subsection (c)(5) 12 as if the transferor were a debtor.
+13 (h) [Rights of purchasers determined at time of purchase.]
+The rights acquired by a 14 purchaser or a qualifying purchaser under Section 12-104 are governed by the law applicable 15 under this section at the time of purchase.
+16 17 18 19 20 Legislative Note: The state should describe where and how Article 12 is available to the public.
 See, e.g., TRADES Regulations, 31 CFR 357.2, defining "Revised Article 8."
-The definition of "Article 12" should recitevcite the official "title" of the Official Text] of the article.
-22 23 24 25 26 27 28 29 Reporter's Note 1.
+The definition of "Article 12" should cite the official "title" of the Official Text of the article.
+21 Reporter's Note 222324252627 1.
 Source of these provisions.
-The provisions of draft § 12-107 (as well as draft § 9- 306A) derive from Sections 8-110 and 9-305 on law governing perfection and priority of security interests in investment property and the relevance of a securities intermediary's jurisdiction and a commodity intermediary's jurisdiction.
+The provisions of draft § 12-107 (as well as draft § 9-306A) derive from Sections 8-110 and 9-305 on law governing perfection and priority of security interests in investment property and the relevance of a securities intermediary's jurisdiction and a commodity intermediary's jurisdiction.
+28 29 30 2.

-1 2.
 Practical limitations on determination of governing law.
-This section relating to the 2 law governing the matters covered by Article 12 must confront substantial practical limitations.
-3 These limitations arise primarily from two factors.
-First, as described below, this section relies 4 primarily on a "waterfall" of alternatives for determining a controllable electronic record's 5 jurisdiction.
-The waterfall depends on express provisions of a controllable electronic record or 6 the system in which it is recorded.
-Many-such electronic records and systems that currently exist 7 do not contain such these provisions.
-As explained in the following Note 5, the expectation is 8 that over time electronic records and related systems will adopt such these provisions in reliance 9 on this section so as to create certainty as to the governing law.
-Second, in the absence of such 10 these provisions, at the bottom of the waterfall the controllable electronic record's jurisdiction is 11 the jurisdiction in which a transferor is located.
-This also is problematic because in some cases 12 that location cannot readily be determined by parties to a transaction or be the basis of 13 determined by a judicial determination tribunal, primarily because the identity of the transferor 14 may be unknown.
+This section relating to the law governing the matters covered by Article 12 must confront substantial practical limitations.
+These limitations arise primarily from two factors.
+First, as described below, this section relies primarily on a "waterfall" of alternatives for determining a controllable electronic record's jurisdiction.
+The waterfall depends on express provisions of a controllable electronic record or the system in which it is recorded.
+Many electronic records and systems that currently exist do not contain these provisions.
+As explained in the Note 5, the expectation is that over time electronic records and related systems will adopt these provisions in reliance on this section so as to create certainty as to the governing law.
+Second, in the absence of these provisions, at the bottom of the waterfall the controllable electronic record's jurisdiction is the jurisdiction in which a transferor is located.
+This also is problematic because in some cases that location cannot readily be determined by parties to a transaction or be determined by a tribunal, primarily because the identity of the transferor may be unknown.
 See Reporter's Prefatory Note 1 to Article 12.
-15